Benefit corporation: Low-profit limited liability companies

+Public benefit cooperatives

+In Colorado, all four types of cooperatives (worker, producer, consumer and multi-stakeholder/limited-liability cooperatives) may register as benefit corporations under the Colorado Public Benefit Corporations Act while retaining their cooperative status.

 Outside of the United States

 Canada

 In May 2018, the leader of the British Columbia Green Party introduced a bill to amend the Business Corporations Act to permit the incorporation of "benefit companies" in British Columbia.
 On June 30, 2020, British Columbia became the first province in Canada to offer the option of incorporating as a benefit company.

 Colombia

 In 2018, Colombia introduced benefit corporation legislation.

 Israel

 Israeli law defines a public benefit company in chapter 9 of its Companies Law, with the current definition stemming from a 2007 amendment.
 Public benefit companies may only draw their stated goals from a closed list codified in law, and are prohibited from distributing dividends.

 Italy

 In December 2015, the Italian Parliament passed legislation recognizing a new kind of organization, named Società Benefit, which was directly modeled after benefit corporations in the United States.

 United Kingdom

 In the United Kingdom, Community Interest Companies (CIC) were introduced in 2005, intended "for people wishing to establish businesses which trade with a social purpose..., or to carry on other activities for the benefit of the community".